JoeMuldowney/Virtual-Library-Auth-Profile-API/README.md

 # Virtual Library
-This microservice creates an API using the Djanogo framework for built-in authentication.
-Also, I utlized the Django framework using custom models implemnting user profiles, account features, and a book store.
+This microservice provides an API using the Django framework, featuring built-in authentication.
+It includes custom models for user profiles, account management, and a book store.

 ## Table of Contents
 - [Features](#features)